 As a genre, adventure games are videogames in which players guide an avatar through a virtual environment with the objective of interacting with non-player characters (NPCs) to obtain items and information about how those items can interact with the player, NPCs, and the environment.
 Typically, players are forced to obtain these items in predetermined succession, with a sort of bait-and-switch progression.
 Objects that can facilitate progression to the next environment are withheld by an NPC until their goal is satisfied, that goal usually being the acquisition of an item possessed by another NPC-which, in turn, wants something that can only be obtained by speaking with yet another NPC.
-In this way, players are forced to speak with all NPCs, use logical induction to understand the correct order of interaction and item acquisition, and only then can players assist all NPCs and obtain the items and information necessary to complete progress in a given environment.
-Doki-Doki Universe is an adventure game that faithfully adheres to this formula.
-The only exception is that, unlike most adventure games, the planets (levels) are discrete gameplay segments, which the player is able to visit and exit at any time.
+In this way, players are forced to speak with all NPCs and use logical induction to understand the correct order of interaction and item acquisition; only then can players assist all NPCs and obtain the items and information necessary to complete progress in a given environment.
+Doki Doki Universe is an adventure game that faithfully adheres to this formula.
+The only exception is that, unlike most adventure games, the planets

+(levels) are discrete gameplay segments which is the player is able to visit and exit at any time.

 Most adventure games feature multiple-choice dialogue options alongside object-oriented interaction, as a method of communication with NPCs.
-Though Doki-Doki Universe has a few instances of player-driven dialogue, the primary mode of interaction is conducted with Summonables, collectable objects that are stored in a menu-like repository, which are used to ask NPCs about their likes and dislikes, and to fulfill their requests (see Figure 1).
-Many objects have overlapping characteristics with other objects, so many Summonables -a rainbow, flower, or peacock-could be used to satisfy an NPC's request for "something pretty," for example.
+Though Doki Universe has a few instances of player-driven dialogue, the primary mode of interaction is conducted with Summonables, collectable objects that are stored in a menu-like repository, which are used to ask NPCs about their likes and dislikes, and to fulfill their requests (see Figure 1).
+Many objects have overlapping attributes with other objects, so many Summonables -a rainbow, flower, or peacock-could be used to satisfy an NPC's request for "something pretty," for example.
+The game's lead designer Greg Johnson notes that most characters' desires are for objects that have two attributes, such as "scary and disgusting," to make the matching "a bit more interesting" for players (personal communication, September 8, 2015).

 This object-oriented mode of interpersonal interaction keeps the game accessible to a broad audience and fosters an embodied perspective in learning problem-solving skills, where players map solutions directly onto objects in the world.
 Since the game requires players to choose objects which will help people in practice, problem-based thinking is situated in the context of each mission, but can eventually be abstracted as players discover general categories of objects which satisfy similar requests.
 After completing all of the primary goals of a planet-based level, the player is congratulated and reminded of the lesson-that is, the prominent "human" trait which was keeping the denizens from being happy.
 The player is then asked to identify which characters exemplify that trait.
 Answering this question, as with the other dialogue choices, results in a pop-up notification with personality assessment based on the player's choice.